Huotes/CommitMaker/README.md

 Chuck Norris' dick is so big, it has it's own dick, and that dick is still bigger than yours.

 Chuck Norris once shot down a German fighter plane with his finger.
 By yelling 'Bang!'

+Every time someone uses the word 'intense', Chuck Norris always replies 'you know what else is intense?' followed by a roundhouse kick to the face.